symlex/symlex/README.md

 the strict use of dependency injection and combines the convenience of the Symfony service container with the speed of Silex.

-Today, the framework and its parts are in use for a number of applications I worked on for my [clients](https://lastzero.net/about/).
-It is constantly being improved and feedback is most welcome.
+Today, the framework is in use for a number of applications I worked on for my [clients](https://lastzero.net/about/).
+Some of them had Symfony before and did the change because they were drowning in complexity and suffered from response times well above 200ms.
+Symlex brought them back on track.

 Key Features
 ------------